-Mediation is a process facilitated by a neutral mediator when two parties are in dispute.
-The mediator does not make decisions for the parties but provides a structure so that conflict can be reduced, areas of common ground explored and a mutually agreeable solution found.
+Mediation is a process where a neutral third party helps two parties who disagree.
+The mediator does not make decisions for the parties or tell them what the solution is.
+Instead, the mediator provides a structure that reduces the conflict, encouraging them to explore areas of common ground and work towards finding a mutually agreeable solution.

-The goal of mediation is the resolution of disputes to the satisfaction of all parties.
+The goal of mediation is resolving disputes to the satisfaction of all parties.

 Benefits of Mediation:

-- Mediation is cost effective & time efficient;
+- Mediation is cost effective and time efficient

-- An agreement can be reached with less acrimony and ill will;
+- An agreement can be reached that encourages cooperation instead of adversity

-- Participants retain control of the agenda and outcome of the mediation; and
+- Participants have control of the agenda and outcome of the mediation

-- Settlement options are developed and discussed that meet everyone’s goals fairly
+- Settlement options are developed that meet everyone’s goals fairly

-Confidentiality and full disclosure are always adhered to in mediation sessions.
-Anything said in the process of mediation cannot be used later on in court.
-The process is more flexible and less formal than arbitration.
+Mediation processes are confidential, to encourage the parties to make full disclosure to each other.
+Anything said in the process of mediation cannot be used later in court.
+The mediation process is more flexible and less formal than arbitration.

 Both parties can bring their lawyers to the mediation session.
 Then when a final agreement is reached, the agreement can be written out either by the mediator or by the parties’ lawyers.
 If either party attends the mediation without representation by a lawyer, that party will be advised to obtain legal advice before executing any agreement.